JulioEVA/pixel-perfect-project/README.md

 **Intro**

-This proyect consists of a landing page which integrantes the Chart.js library in order to represent the multiple data from the 1960 Olympics.
+This project consists of a landing page which integrantes the Chart.js library in order to represent the multiple data from the 1960 Olympics.

 **Tech & Techniques**